 More trials on light therapy and thyroid health will tell us more in the coming years, but the initial results are very positive.
 In addition to clinical trials, renowned health and fitness leaders are using Joovv for their personal light therapy and reporting pretty incredible results.

 The founder of Wellness Mama has documented her struggles raising kids and running a business while battling Hashimoto’s Thyroiditis.
 Like 20+ million Americans, Katie has had to take a thyroid hormone medication.
 She tried Joovv light therapy after her husband had hernia surgery, because she read the research on how effective it is for wound healing.
-Katie was thrilled to see her c-section scar fade with continual Joovv use, but said she’s most excited about the thyroid benefits she’s experienced in her first year of Joovvin’.
+Katie was thrilled to see her skin health improve with continual Joovv use, but said she’s most excited about the hormonal benefits she’s experienced in her first year of Joovvin’.

 Katie says she’s been able to gradually lower her dose of thyroid medication as she continues full-body light therapy every day, while experiencing improved thyroiditis symptoms like joint pain and low energy issues.
 She spoke about her thyroid condition and light therapy on a recent episode of the Wellness Mama podcast if you want to hear more about her journey.